wpilibsuite/frc-docs/source/docs/yearly-overview/2020-Game-Data.rst

 Testing Game Specific Data
 --------------------------

-You can test your Game Specific Data code without FMS by using the Driver Station.
+You can test your Game Specific Data code without :term:`FMS` by using the Driver Station.
 Click on the Setup tab of the Driver Station, then enter the desired test string into the Game Data text field.
 The data will be transmitted to the robot in one of two conditions: Enable the robot in Teleop mode, or when the DS reaches the End Game time in a Practice Match (times are configurable on the Setup tab).
 It is recommended to run at least one match using the Practice functionality to verify that your code works correctly in a full match flow.

 .. image:: images/2020-Game-Data/ds-game-data.png
   :alt: Game Data text box on the Driver Station.